Property Insurance Explained - What Is Terrorism Cover?

 After financial losses sustained during the Troubles in the 1980s, the UK insurance industry felt that it could no longer sustainably cover the damage caused by terrorist acts within a standard Property Insurance policy.
 In response, the government created the Pool Reinsurance Company (Pool Re), a government-backed insurance pool, in 1993.

-Pool Re is a programme where participating insurers pay losses from terrorism up to a certain limit.
-If losses exceed that threshold, insurers draw from Pool Re’s accumulated funds.
+Pool Re is a programme where participating insurers pay losses from terrorism up to a specific limit.
+If damages exceed that threshold, insurers draw from Pool Re’s accumulated funds.
 If Pool Re cannot cover the losses, the company turns to the government.

 Pool Re guarantees that insurers can provide terrorism cover and meet the insured’s claims through underwriting by the government.
-Several UK insurers are not affiliated with Pool Re, and are thus not able to offer terrorism cover.
+Several UK insurers are not affiliated with Pool Re and are therefore not able to offer terrorism cover.
 In these cases, a stand-alone terrorism cover can be arranged.

 Pool Re only applies to England, Wales and Scotland; it does not extend to the Channel Islands or the Isle of Man.
 A separate scheme exists in Northern Ireland where the insured must prove the damage was caused by terrorist action.
 If successful, the insured can pursue recovery from the government.